-Garden City Community College Interim President Ryan Ruda announced a string of staffing shake-ups in an email to GCCC employees Wednesday, including the return of two of the three suspended IT technicians, several promotions and the demotion of the college’s Vice President of Business Affairs.
+Garden City Community College Interim President Ryan Ruda announced a string of staffing shake-ups in an email to GCCC employees Wednesday, including the return of two of the three suspended IT technicians, several promotions and the removal of the college’s vice president of Business Affairs' CFO duties.

 “We are in the people business, and we want to put the best individuals in positions to best serve the students and community,” Ruda said in a press release.
 “These changes are a step in our efforts to keep the focus on students here at the college.”